theTeam001/Simple-Calculator/Readme.md

 # Simple Command-Line Calculator

-A simple command-line calculator that performs basic arithmetic operations like addition, subtraction, multiplication, and division.
+A simple command-line calculator that performs basic arithmetic operations like addition, subtraction, multiplication, division, and additional functionalities such as square root, exponentiation, and viewing history of calculations.
 The project is structured into multiple Python modules to demonstrate modular programming and code organization.

 ## Project Structure